Creating a Realtime PWA Using Angular and Firebase (Part 2)

 <meta name="theme-color" content="#1976d2" />

 The first line is the manifest file.
-We can think of this as a file that contains metadata about the PWA itself - such as the name of the app, its start_url.
-All of these pieces of information are used when the app gets installed on a mobile device.
+Think of it as metadata about the PWA itself: the app’s name, its start_url, and other details used when the app gets installed on a mobile device.

 Image taken from Google Developers

-Last but not least, a service worker configuration file also got created, which is ngsw-config.json.
-This is the file that we can use to customise the service worker.
-The service worker file will be built by Angular when creating a production build, and it'll be placed under the dist folder.
+And a service worker configuration file appears: ngsw-config.json.
+This is where we customise the service worker.
+Angular builds the actual service worker file during a production build and places it in the dist folder.

 ngsw-config.json

-The dataGroups is different from the assetGroups since it's a place where we'd store responses from API requests and because of their dynamic nature, these requests are not versioned along with the application.
-Caching happens according to a policy that can be configured manually.
+dataGroups is different.
+It stores responses from API requests.
+Because of their dynamic nature, these aren’t versioned alongside the application.
+Caching follows a policy you can configure manually.

-installMode drives how the resources listed in a given resource group are cached.
-Similarly, the updateMode determines how resources are updated that are already present in the cache.
-Both of these modes can take lazy and prefetch values.
+installMode controls how resources in a given group get cached. updateMode determines how already-cached resources get updated.
+Both accept lazy and prefetch.

-prefetch fetches all the resources while it's caching the application. lazy is different because it's only caching resources when that resource is requested.
-(We can think if prefetch as an eager caching, while lazy caching is on-demand.)
-For updateMode these values work in precisely the same way.
+prefetch grabs all resources while caching the application. lazy only caches a resource when it’s actually requested.
+(Think of prefetch as eager caching, and lazy as on-demand.)
+For updateMode, these values work exactly the same way.

 {